paulmooreparks/AITinker/README.md

 Query Any LLM - An application suite for LLM interactions.

 ## Overview
 AI Tinker is a toolkit for interacting with LLM (Language Model) APIs.
-There is a GUI that runs on Windows, Android, and some other platforms which I haven't tested.
+There is (er, will be) a GUI that runs on Windows, Android, and some other platforms which I haven't tested.
 There is also a CLI which runs on Windows, Linux, and macOS.

 Right now, AI Tinker only talks to ChatGPT, but in the future it will support multiple LLMs through plug-in libraries.